calipho-sib/cellosaurus-wikidata-bot/README.md

 **It was developed from the the [WikidataIntegrator](https://github.com/SuLab/WikidataIntegrator) library.</center>**
 ## Installation

-First, you have to clone the bot from Git Hub and install The wikidataIntegrator library:
+First, you have to clone the bot from Git Hub and install the submodule WikidataIntegrator:

 		git clone https://github.com/calipho-sib/cellosaurus-wikidata-bot.git
+		cd cellosaurus-wikidata-bot
+		git submodule init
+		git submodule update
-		cd cellosaurus-wikidata-bot/WikidataIntegrator
+		cd WikidataIntegrator
 		python setup.py install

 ## Requirements